Estimated reading time: 5 minutes

 We get asked a lot about grinder guarding because there seems to be confusion about the safety requirements.
-Indeed, the common bench & pedestal grinder is found in almost every machine shop and is undeniably a workhorse.
-In fact, due to the popularity of these machines, they are often cited by OSHA for safety violations.
-There are various grinders, such as surface grinders and angle grinders, but we will focus on the common bench grinder for this article.
+Indeed, the common bench and pedestal grinder is found in almost every machine shop and is undeniably a workhorse.
+Due to their popularity, OSHA often cites them for safety violations.
+There are various grinders, such as surface and angle grinders, but we will focus on the common bench grinder for this article.

 Grinder Guarding Regulations

-Both OSHA and ANSI have standards and regulations that concern grinder guarding.
-OSHA 29 CFR 1910.215 – Abrasive wheel machinery, and ANSI B11.9-2010 – Safety Requirements for Grinding Machines have machine guarding regulations for bench grinders and other machines such as surface grinders.
-Another applicable ANSI standard is ANSI B7.1 which deals with the safety requirements for the use, care & protection of abrasive wheels.
+Both OSHA and ANSI have standards and regulations concerning grinder guarding.
+OSHA 29 CFR 1910.215—Abrasive wheel machinery and ANSI B11.9-2010—Safety Requirements for Grinding Machines have machine guarding regulations for bench grinders and other machines, such as surface grinders.
+Another applicable ANSI standard is ANSI B7.1, which deals with the safety requirements for the use, care, and protection of abrasive wheels.

 What is a Bench Grinder?